exogen/postinstall-build/README.md

 * `--only-as-dependency`: Run only if the package is being installed as a dependency, not if `npm install` (no args) is being run in the package’s own directory (usually while you are developing the package itself).
-* `--silent`: Silence the build command’s stdout and stderr.
-This was the default behavior pre-1.0.
+* `--silent`: Silence the build command’s stdout and stderr, as well as any warnings from `postinstall-build` itself.
+Fatal errors will still be printed.
   Note that this may make debugging much more difficult if something goes wrong.
+* `--verbose`: Print information about what `postinstall-build` is doing and why (as well as the usual warnings and errors).

 If neither `command` nor `--script` is supplied, the build command defaults to `npm run build`.